DumbMahreeo/commando/CDB_SPEC.md

 # Version 1

 Note: version 0 is *the* unstable version, and it gets used for every unstable/development version.

 ## Types

-Values starting with `0x` are to be read as a hexadecimal number.
+Values starting with `0x` are to be read as a hexadecimal numbers.

 | Type        | Description                                                                                                                                                  |
 |-------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------|